symbol/symbol-docs/source/concepts/listener.rst

     **partialRemoved/<ADDRESS>**

-    The partialRemoved channel notifies when a transaction related to an address was in partial state but not anymore.
+    The partialRemoved channel notifies when a transaction related to an address was in partial state but is not anymore.
 The message contains the transaction hash.

-    Possible scenarios when this channel notifies are, the transaction now is in unconfirmed or the deadline has been reached and it was not included in a block.
+    Possible scenarios when this channel notifies are: the transaction now is in unconfirmed or the deadline has been reached and it was not included in a block.

     **cosignature/<ADDRESS>**